THOMASELOVE/431-classes-2024/class04/README.md

 ## What Should I Be Working On?

 - This [class roster](https://github.com/THOMASELOVE/431-classes-2024/blob/main/class01/431-students.md) indicates who is missing things.
-As of 10:15 AM, two students who had not submitted their [favorite movie](https://thomaselove.github.io/431-syllabus-2024/13_movies.html) and one had not completed the [Minute Paper after Class 3](https://bit.ly/431-2024-minute-03).
+As of 11:20 AM, one student had not submitted their [favorite movie](https://thomaselove.github.io/431-syllabus-2024/13_movies.html) and one had not completed the [Minute Paper after Class 3](https://bit.ly/431-2024-minute-03).
 These aren't optional.

 See our [Course Calendar](https://thomaselove.github.io/431-2024/calendar.html) for readings and upcoming due dates.